StakeSquid/graphprotocol-testnet-docker/README.md

 A monitoring solution for hosting a graph node on a single Docker host with [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [cAdvisor](https://github.com/google/cadvisor), [NodeExporter](https://github.com/prometheus/node_exporter) and alerting with [AlertManager](https://github.com/prometheus/alertmanager).

-The monitoring configuration adapted the template by the graph team in the [mission control repository](https://github.com/graphprotocol/mission-control-indexer) during the testnet, and later adapted for mainnet.
+The monitoring configuration adapted the template by the graph team in the [mission control repository](https://github.com/graphprotocol/mission-control-indexer) during the testnet, and later adapted for the new release of the testnet using [this configuration](https://github.com/graphprotocol/indexer/blob/main/docs/networks.md#testnet-httpstestnetthegraphcom-rinkeby).

 The advantage of using Docker, as opposed to systemd bare-metal setups, is that Docker is easy to manipulate around and scale up if needed.
 I personally ran the whole testnet infrastructure on the same machine, including a TurboGeth Archive Node (not included in this docker build).